Postnatal heparin: what’s the evidence?

 Raising concerns

 Obstetrician Andrew Kotaska has challenged a number of other obstetric practices, myths and poorly-designed studies.
 He has previously shared his concerns that we are giving postnatal LMWH too freely and without due consideration of its harms.
-And he has written an editorial about Lu et al‘s (2021) study.
+And he wrote an editorial about Lu et al‘s (2021) study.

 He begins with a summary of the situation in practice: